jaspervrugt/Scoring_rules/README.md

 June 21: Figure_4.mlx: Livescript of Figure 4 of referenced paper

+June 21: Table_6.mlx: Livescript of Table 5 of referenced paper

 New material will be uploaded soon

-Table 6 of referenced paper

 Cae studies on SAC-SMA, BMA, etc.